 Bois Forte Band of Chippewa

-Head Start helps young children living in low-income families prepare to succeed in life and school through local programs.
-Head Start programs promote children's development through services that support early learning, health, and family well-being.
+Early Head Start helps families with infants, toddler and pregnant women prepare for success.
+Programs promote children's development through services that support early learning, health, and family well-being.

-The program helps with early learning, health, nutrition and social services while being responsive to ethnic, cultural, and linguistic backgrounds.
+The program helps with physical, cognitive, social and emotional development while being responsive to ethnic, cultural, and linguistic backgrounds.

 - Leadership, advocacy, and training supports for families